zerosubnet/directus-extension-external-jwt/README.md

 The provider must issues Access tokens as JWT since this is used for verification right now.
 Might add support for general tokens later.

+If USEDB are enabled the extension will try to search for the user in the database by looking at the sub in the JWT token.
+The user must exists and all roles for that use will be used.

+When using USEDB you should also enable the caching option to reduce the time spent against the api and reduce the number of db lookups.
+The cache stores the user object in the cache based on the sub in the token.

+USEDB also validates that the issuer is the same as assigned to the user.

 ## Configuration
 all configuration options listed here are an extension to directus default config.